The North Atlantic Right Whale Population Is Perilously Close To Extinction With Only 372 Remaining

 One of the primary dangers facing North Atlantic right whales today is vessel collisions.
 These whales swim at a leisurely pace of about six miles per hour and often stay near the water’s surface, making them especially vulnerable to boats.
 Their dark coloration and lack of dorsal fins further complicate their visibility to mariners.
 Studies have shown that the speed of vessels is a crucial factor in these accidents; at high speeds, boats are unable to maneuver effectively to avoid collisions, while the whales are too slow to evade danger.
 These collisions can result in fatal injuries, including blunt-force trauma or severe lacerations from propellers.

 Entanglement in fishing gear is another significant threat to the North Atlantic right whale population.
 Each year, around one-quarter of these whales become entangled in fishing lines from lobster and crab traps in U.S. and Canadian waters.
 Approximately 85% of the population has experienced entanglement at least once.
-Such incidents can restrict their mobility and ability to feed, reproduce, and even lead to death.
+Such incidents can restrict their mobility and ability to feed and reproduce, and can even lead to death.
 The ropes can cut into their flesh, causing life-threatening infections, and the strength of these lines can result in severed fins, tails, or even bone.

 Despite these challenges, there is growing public support for stronger protections for North Atlantic right whales.
 A national poll conducted in 2024 revealed that 86% of American voters believe efforts should be made to protect these whales from human-related threats.
 Additionally, 83% agree that ocean activities posing risks to the whales—such as shipping and vertical-line fishing—should be modified to enhance their safety.
 With urgent concern for their future, it’s evident that immediate action is vital to address the critical threats faced by the North Atlantic right whale and to ensure the survival of this iconic species.
 As stewards of the ocean, we must advocate for their preservation and adopt sustainable practices to prevent further decline.